 Being in motion tends to generate the illusion of being in action and it avoids creating situations that leave us exposed to failure.
 I have come to believe that this is one of the biggest reasons why even well-intentioned investors slip into motion rather than take action: they want to avoid risks (perceived or real) and the possibility of failure.
 Following are some examples of the fears that can hold investors back.

-It’s very easy to be “doing things,” hiding behind the illusion of motion, and convincing yourself that you’re still moving in the right direction.
+Honestly, it’s very easy to be doing things, hiding behind the illusion of motion, and convincing yourself that you’re still moving in the right direction.
 So I urge you to ask yourself, is being in motion your blind spot to actually taking action?
 If your response resembles any of the examples listed below, you need to rethink how to go about getting the results you desire.

 Ideas for Taking Action

 There are many strategies for taking action, but I offer you here a few that have worked for me and others.

 I commit to physical training at least three days a week: typically Monday, Tuesday, and Thursday.
 I often train for more than three days, but I make this my minimum.
 I schedule the workouts in my calendar, and every week I look forward to Mondays, Tuesdays, and Thursdays because I know that I will always take the action of training on those days and that by doing so I’ll get a result.
 That’s a good feeling.
 I’m not planning the workout, I’m physically doing the exercises.
 There are various blogs by sites like steelsupplements.com that talk about how to stay fit.
 I’m not researching training programs or talking with my trainer, I’m simply working out.
 I’m in action, not in motion.
 For achieving continued desirable outcomes and lifestyle results, I find this to be an effective approach.
 Set a schedule for your actions, and stick to it!